 Every contract between you and your general contractors, as well every contract between your general contractors and their subcontractors, must contain a clause requiring the general contractors and their subcontractors to “defend,” “indemnify,” and “hold harmless” the unit owner, building owner and the managing agent from liability, loss or other damages that arise because of any of the contractors’ work.
 It is important that this agreement be properly worded, dated and executed before the work begins.

 Contractors and their subcontractors must agree to add unit owner, building owners and their managing agents as additional insureds to their insurance policies for any liability arising out of their work.
-The limits of these policies should be at least $1 million for a primary commercial general liability (CGL) policy and S3 million for an umbrella policy.
+The limits of these policies should be at least $1 million for a primary commercial general liability (CGL) policy and $5 million for an umbrella policy for interior work and $10 million for exterior work.
 Also, the additional insured coverage should be written on a “primary and non-contributory basis.”

 While it is common practice to request a Certificate of Insurance (COI) from contractors and subcontractors, the certificate alone does not confer or prove the existence of additional-insured coverage on your behalf.